jon-chun/GenAI-Multi-Agent-Networks-and-Digital-Twins/modules/week6_miniproject2_gradio_ai_app.md

 # Week 6: Mini-Project Embeddings

 This week we combine your Prompt Engineering, OpenAI API, and Embedding knowledge to create a simple AI Gradio App.
 In addition to Gradio, we also learn a bit more about embeddings and vector databases to give you the basic framework to build an original Miniproject #2.
 This will be a Gradio AI application based upon embeddings and similarity metrics like search, recommendation, or Q&A.

+This week has a peak in programming (3 units at 1hr each) plus an optional advanced Chroma VectorDB 1hr unit.
+Many of related core concepts are introduced in IPHS200 Programming Humanity and IPHS300 AI for Humanity except for this week.
+This is why there is an unusually large amount of new concepts and code, but this will not persist through the rest of the semester.

 ## KEY QUESTIONS